-Health Organisations - need MVPA - In order to reduce the health burden of physical inactivity and to achieve a healthy active population the Health system needs access to MVPA.
+Health Organisations - need MVPA - In order to reduce the health burden of physical inactivity and to achieve a healthy active population the Health system needs access to MVPA through sporting and other physical activity providers.

-Schools - prepare children for MVPA - By teaching the skills, knowledge and enjoyment of activity that includes MVPA the Education system can prepare children for lifelong personal health and wellbeing.
+Schools - prepares children to engage in MVPA - By teaching the skills, knowledge and enjoyment of activity that includes MVPA the Education system can prepare children for lifelong personal health and wellbeing.

-Sport - possesses the MVPA and delivers it - As an integral part of sport participation through an extensive community network the Sport system develops and delivers MVPA in an inclusive, cost effective and enthusiastic manner.
+Sport - delivers MVPA through sport participation - As an integral part of sport participation through an extensive community network the Sport system develops and delivers MVPA in an inclusive, cost effective and enthusiastic manner.